Thomas Tyner: Early life

 His parents are John Tyner and Donna Tyner, Donna currently being on the Beaverton School District School Board since 2013.
 He has a brother, Michael, who is two years older than him and attended Pacific University.
 Tyner grew up in the Tyler's Green neighborhood in Aloha, Oregon.
 Tyner attended Hazeldale Elementary School, Mountain View Middle School, and Aloha High School.
 He played football as a running back and ran track.
 Tyner was a first-team Parade and USA Today All-American.
 As a sophomore, he rushed for 1,821 yards and 19 touchdowns, becoming Oregon's first sophomore to earn the state's largest division player-of-the-year accolades.
 As a junior, he rushed for 1,136 yards, despite missing six games.
-In his senior year, he rushed for a single-season state-record of 3,415 yards, eclipsing a six-year-old standard.
+In his senior year, he broke a six-year-old state record for single-season rushing with 3,415 yards.
 He had 643 yards rushing with 10 touchdowns and caught six passes for 106 yards and two touchdowns in an 84–63 win over Lakeridge High School.

 Regarded as a five-star recruit by Rivals.com, he was ranked 12th among all players by Scout.com and the nation's No. 2 running back behind only Derrick Green.
 He also participated in the 2013 U.S. Army All-American Bowl, leading the West Team in rushing with 14 yards on just four carries.